 These cutlets take a little time to prep.
 The steps are easy, but be patient.
 First, you’re going to cook the meat with all the spices and then mince the meat.
-I did this in my nutribullet but if you have a food processor then you can use that.
+I usually do this in my nutribullet or food processor.
 Add the minced meat to the onion mixture.
 It should look a little something like this.

 - 2 sweet potatoes (or regular potatoes), boiled and peeled